Our Services

 Helpful Resources

-Sleep apnea repeatedly cuts off breathing during sleep, causing oxygen drops, adrenaline surges, and pressure changes in the chest that strain the heart and trigger palpitations and arrhythmias like atrial fibrillation, especially at night.
-Left untreated, it raises the risk of high blood pressure, stroke, heart failure, and sudden cardiac events.
+Sleep apnea causes heart palpitations and arrhythmias by repeatedly interrupting breathing during sleep.
+These pauses trigger oxygen drops, adrenaline surges, and chest pressure changes that strain the heart, often leading to atrial fibrillation, especially at night.
+Untreated sleep apnea significantly raises the risk of high blood pressure, stroke, heart failure, and sudden cardiac events.

-There are several factors to consider and proven treatments like CPAP, weight loss, and oral appliances can reduce irregular rhythms and symptoms.
-See the complete details below for key warning signs that need urgent care, who is at higher risk, and how a sleep study and follow up with your doctor can guide your next steps.
+Proven treatments including CPAP therapy, weight loss, and oral appliances can reduce irregular heart rhythms and related symptoms.
+Below, you'll find key warning signs requiring urgent care, who faces higher risk, and how a sleep study can guide your next steps.

 One often-overlooked cause is sleep apnea.
 Research shows a strong correlation between sleep apnea and heart palpitations, particularly irregular heart rhythms (arrhythmias).
 Understanding this connection can help you take the right steps to protect your heart.